excaliburjs/excaliburjs.github.io/docs/10-input.md

 ## Keyboard

-Working with the keyboard is easy in Excalibur.
+Keyboard input is accessible through [[Keyboard|engine.input.keyboard]].
 You can inspect whether a button was just [[Keyboard.wasPressed|pressed]] or [[Keyboard.wasReleased|released]] this frame, or if the key is currently being [[Keyboard.isHeld|held]] down.
 Common keys are held in the [[Keys]] enumeration but you can pass any character code to the methods.